Martin Kemp On Stage - Theatre Credits, Bio and Tickets

 As he was getting sick of his job at the factory, he was offered the chance to play bass in his brother’s band.
 He learnt the instrument in three months, and performed with the band at a college party.
 The band, which was then called Gentry, changed its name to Spandau Ballet, and Martin left his printing job.

-On stage, his recent appearances include playing the Childcatcher in a UK tour of Chitty Chitty Bang Bang, Sam Philips in a tour of Million Dollar Quartet, and he played Captain Hook in Peter Pan – billed as ‘The World’s Largest Pantomime’ – at Wembley Arena.
+On stage, his recent appearances include playing the Childcatcher in a UK tour of Chitty Chitty Bang Bang, Sam Philips in a tour of Million Dollar Quartet, and he played Captain Hook in Peter Pan at Wembley Arena.
+In 2018, Kemp made his West End debut in Chicago, taking over the role of Billy Flynn from Cuba Gooding Jnr.